-The Non-Financial Risk Committee (NFRC) is mandated by the Executive Board to decide on non-financial risk policies (the Chairman of the NFRC is the COO of the SME insurance market (member of the Executive Board)).
-The NFRC monitors that non-financial risks are adequately managed, determines non-financial risk limits at a group level and ensures that the risk profile stays within the agreed risk limits.
-If the risk profile exceeds the limits, the NFRC is authorised to take mitigating actions.
+The Non-Financial Risk Committee (the NFRC) monitors whether non-financial risks are adequately managed, determines non-financial risk limits at group and legal entity level and monitors whether the risk profile stays within the agreed risk limits.
+If the risk profile exceeds the limits, the NFRC takes mitigating action.
+The NFRC is mandated by the Board of Directors to decide on non-financial risk policies.
+The Chairman of the NFRC is the COO of the SME insurance market (member of the Board of Directors).
 The NFRC reports to the a.s.r.
 Risk Committee.